yogesh-aggarwal/sql-tools-lib/README.md

 It is a python package which uses database (SQL) functionality to help the developer to perform SQL operations on their desired database.
 This project _aims_ the developer ring to focus on their main code rather than focusing on the database related headaches.

-This python package uses the `sqlite` functionality to store databases on the local and `My SQL` for directly connect with the database setup on the host also some built-in features for working with `MongoDB` related operations.
+This python package uses the `sqlite` functionality to store databases on the local and `My SQL` for directly connect with the database setup on the host.

 ---